h15200/notes/system-design.md

 ## Capacity Planning

-1. Throughput estimation (for example, servers handling write operations in social media)
+1. Throughput/load estimation (for example, servers handling write operations in social media)

    - rps / qps (request or query per second) is the main metric
    - Ask for average daily users, and possibly guess the rest
    - for ex. for social media, try 100 million users who